isabella232/media-analytics.en-1/help/media-overview.md

 * **Shared data through Federated Analytics -** Capitalize on our industry-first media sharing capabilities, to evaluate data holistically across all of your media distribution partners—operators, programmers, and distributors.
 * **Partnerships with Certified Ratings Partners -** Adobe partners with audience ratings partner Nielsen to provide neutral census third party measurement to allow for trusted, certified ratings.
 * **Standardized solution across all platforms -** Enable consistent, standardized variables across all of your media and platforms to allow for a more efficient cross-campaign, device and vendor comparison.
+* **Downloaded content tracking -** Track media content (video and audio) that is downloaded and played on a device regardless of its connectivity.

 ### Comparison Chart